collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 Creating your first XDV project
 ----------------------------------

-:doc:`ZopeSkel package </tutorials/paste>` includes XDV theme skeleton since version 2.20.
+The :doc:`ZopeSkel package </tutorials/paste>` includes an XDV theme skeleton since version 2.20.

 Example how to boostrap your theme.